khulnasoft-lab/design.khulnasoft.com/README.md

 ## Why is the design system called Pajamas?

-If you're curious about how we decided on this name, feel free to read through the original naming issue [#138](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/issues/138)
+Pajamas is a nod to our fully remote culture.
+In addition, they are comfortable, reliable, and consistent!
+Read more about how we landed on the name Pajamas in the [original issue](https://gitlab.com/gitlab-org/gitlab-services/design.gitlab.com/issues/138).